JoyeBright/DeepSentiPers/README.md

 #### Note2: I focus on detecting the overall polarity (Document Level Sentiment Classification) instead of Aspect level Sentiment Classification.

+#### Note3: To develope a better SA system it is needed to use different corpora and apply diverse classification methods hence the following corpora have been added to the repo: <br>
+* SentiWordNet
+* SentiPers

 #### Note3: For detecting the polarity of the sentences, a dictionary has been used.
 A dictionary is no more than a list of words that share a category.
 But sth that should be considered is, the design of the dictionaries depends on the domain where you want to do the opinion mining.

 ### Text Structure: